techquest/api-jam/README.md

 * Send your request (See **Send Transaction** documentation [here] (https://confluence.interswitch.com/confluence/api/quickteller-service-interface/send-bill-payment-transaction))
 * Process the response from QuickTeller

+##What does User Access Token (Redirect) SDK do?
+Developer calls SDK to get User Access Token.
+The SDK redirects to **Interswitch Passport** portal where customer signs in with their **QuickTeller** login credentials.
+The SDK returns an Access Token to the developer.
+Note that this SDK will redirect your App to a new web page.

+##What does Client Access Token SDK do?
+Developer calls SDK to get Client Access Token.
+SDK makes an API call to **Interswitch Passport** and returns an Access Token to the developer.
+Note, there is no redirect required.
+This is the default Access Token used when the Interswitch.send() function is called in the SDK.

 ##How are sensitive data (Payment Instrument e.g Card PAN, Card PIN, CVV, Expiry Date) sent in the API?
 In cases where Customer sensitive data are required to compelte transactons, Interswitch has secure ways to send these data over the wire.
 Please see **_Ho do I create Interswitch Secure Data_** and **_How do I create Interswitch Auth Data_** for more info.